-Hazledene Group Limited is an entity in which the shareholders of the Companies have an interest.
+Hazledene Group Limited is an entity in which the ultimate controlling party of the Companies have an interest.
 During the year the Reporting entity entered into transactions with this party for an expense of an administrative nature, relating to the management of the hotel operations.
+Amounts due to Hazledene Group Limited are interest free and are payable on demand.